RetroDECK/ES-DE/USERGUIDE-DEV.md

 There are many settings in Wine that may affect compatibility, performance etc. but covering all that is beyond the scope of this guide.

-In addition to the above instructions there's an unofficial YouTube video available on how to setup BigPEmu with ES-DE:\
+In addition to the above instructions there's an unofficial YouTube video available on how to setup the Windows release of BigPEmu with ES-DE:\
 https://www.youtube.com/watch?v=GuPAjgICc-4

 ### Commodore Amiga and CDTV